owaisjamal/nestjs/README.md

 # nestjs
- Nest JS task for redacre
+ Nest JS task for redacre<br>
- use docker command to run the project
+ use docker commands to run the project

  docker compose up